scratchyone/command_parser/spec.md

 ## Types

 There are two possible ways to specify types in command grammars.
 You can have standard type names (e.g. `name: string`), or specific allowed strings (e.g. `mode: "on" | "off"`).
+Specific allowed strings are case insensitive.
 The meaning and final parsing behavior of each specific type name is up to the implementor of this specification.